lski/lski-request/README.md

 ## Usage

-You make a function call to a url, optionally with data and receive a promise object in return.
+A function call to a url, optionally with data and receive a promise object in return.
 That Promise object is either resolved or rejected, depending on the success of the ajax request.
 Options can also be supplied either globally or on a per request.

-__Note:__ By default, a request is rejected only if there is a network or timeout error, otherwise it is resolved.
-This is independent of the status code of the request as by definition the request itself was a success.
-This can be overridden in the options by setting rejectOnStatusCode = true.
-Also by default requests are made as and accept JSON, however this is easily overridden by setting the dataType to `lski.request.dataTypes.TEXT`.
+__Note:__ Using the default options, a request is rejected only if there is a network or timeout error, otherwise it is resolved as a success. e.g. 404/500 is still a success.
+Also requests are made as and accept JSON.
+Both of these can be overridden in the options (see Options)

 ## Examples

 ```js
 // Simple get request
 lski.request.send('your/url/to/a/service', 'GET').then(function(response) {
     // do something with the response
 });